np1011/FlightDelaysDSCI521/README.md

 Flight delays, for our purposes, are defined as departure delays of over 15 minutes.
 The [dataset used](https://www.kaggle.com/datasets/threnjen/2019-airline-delays-and-cancellations?select=train_sets_documentation.txt) covers US flights in 2019 and gathers its data from the Bureau of Transportation Statistics (BTS) and the National Centers for Environmental Information (NOAA).

+When scoping our project we hoped to use flight and weather information to predict weather events and flight delays in order to better understand the relationship between weather and flight delays.
+We anticipated that we would see the effect of severe weather events on flights.
+We thought there would be variation in weather and delays by airport, because of different weather conditions in different regions.
+We predicted that the project would allow us to use weather prediction in order to predict flight delays.

+As it turned out, the relationship between weather and flight delays was not as strong as we expected.
+Rather, a variety of non-weather related factors combine with weather to predict flight delays.
+In line with our expectations, weather had varying impacts dependent on airport location.
+When this finding became apparent we focused our project on getting accurate flight delay predictions using all the data available to us in our chosen dataset, rather then focusing primarily on weather and/or weather prediction.

 ## Team Members